The first 100% synthetic fibers created specifically for dry flies, designed to match a multitude of Mayflies found worldwide.

 Extreme Durability - Synthetic is much more durable than natural.
 You will catch fish after fish on the same fly, no problem.

-Trim to Size - The biggest advantage in my opinion: you can easily trim these fibers to your desired size.
+Trim to Size - One of the biggest advantages in my opinion: you can easily trim these fibers to your desired size.
 Say you’re fishing a specific hatch, and all of a sudden you have refusal.
 Maybe the fly is too big and you don’t have anything smaller with you.
 Just grab your scissor, give a quick trim, and you’re ready to throw that fly back in the water immediately.
 You cannot do that with natural material.